|

 The new Bachelor of Science in Urban Technology has a sequence of four design studios.
+I was the first program-specific professor hired.
 The first studio in the program sequence needed to be designed and launched in three months from complete scratch.
-Twenty students would meet three [3] times a week for three [3] hours over the course of a semester.

-The students come into the program interested in cities, technology, and design.
+Twenty students would meet three times a week for three hours over the course of a semester.
+They are interested in cities, technology, and design.
 In contrast to training them around a discipline such as mechanical engineering or computer science, which is more aligned to a role, we train them around the domain of urbanism and give them the tools needed to improve the urban environment.

-Students are expected to graduate into 1) the technology sector, 2) design agencies, or 3) government / non-profits / institutions related to the urban environment.
+They are expected to graduate into 1) the technology sector, 2) design agencies, or 3) government / non-profits / institutions related to the urban environment.

 Photo: Bryan Boyer